 Norway maple saplings escape into a nearby ravine.
+Photo courtesy of Stephen Smith, Urban Forest Associates.

 Although they are tolerant of flooding and variable rainfall (annual rainfall as low as 600 mm and up to 1600 mm, with an ideal of 1200 mm), they do not tolerate high levels of heat, evapotranspiration, or periods of prolonged drought or flooding.